Calculating eigenvectors in max-algebra by mutation-sunflower method: Abstract

 \section{Abstract}

-In this article we introduce a new method, which we call a mutation-sunflower method, for calculating max-eigenvectors of a nonnegative irreducible $n\times n$ matrix $A$.
-Our method works in the general irreducible case, but it is in comparison with existing methods most effective for some special classes of matrices for example for sparse enough matrices.
+{In this article we introduce a new method, which we call a mutation-sunflower method, for calculating max-eigenvectors of a nonnegative irreducible $n\times n$ matrix $A$.
+Our method works in the general irreducible case; however, its practical usefulness is limited to some special classes of matrices.
 Our method reduces to solving max-eigenproblems for simple mutation-sunflower matrices that have exactly one positive entry in each row.
-We include some instructive examples.
+We include some instructive examples.}